mjul/shadow-cljs-lab/README.md

-# Shadow CLJS Lab
+# Shadow CLJS with Ant Design

-Taking Shadow CLJS for a spin, a fresh take on web apps with Clojurescript.
+Taking Shadow CLJS for a spin, a fresh take on web apps with the (React-based) Ant Design components and Clojurescript.

 The project is set up so that VSCode can use Remote Containers ("Dev Container") to run Shadow CLJS and the node server inside a Docker container.